The Science Behind

 | Cross-archetype accuracy variance | 0.0 pct-pts | ≤ 5.0 pct-pts | PASS |

 8 of 8 success criteria passed.
 The 15/25/40% deviation thresholds are engineering choices, not physiologically derived.
-K estimation noise (upstream input quality) is validated separately in RV-ZP-01.
+This does not create a shipping readiness or bad-legs-day claim; K estimation noise (upstream input quality) is validated separately in RV-ZP-01.

 Tau Estimation (Recovery Kinetics)

 The system estimates your cardiac time constants—how quickly your heart rate rises to a new steady state (tau_up) and how quickly it recovers (tau_down).
-Study RV-ZP-02 validated this across 2,880 scenarios.
+The public page treats this as synthetic validation evidence, not a rider-facing promise.

 | Metric | Observed | Threshold | Status |